Jackson-Reed High School: Baseball

 By 2008, the Tigers had won sixteen consecutive DCIAA baseball championships.

-Through their 2011 season, the Wilson baseball program won nineteen consecutive DCIAA championships.
+Through their 2011 season, the baseball program won nineteen consecutive DCIAA championships.

+Basketball

+In the 2023-24 season, the boys' varsity team was nationally ranked #39 in the country, according to MaxPreps.
+They went 33-3 and won the DCIAA championship game against Cardozo High School.
+In the DCSAA Class 2A state playoffs, they lost in the semifinal game against St. John's College High School by a score of 55-52.

 Other sports

-The Wilson boys' ultimate frisbee team is currently ranked eighth in the country and the girls' team 17th, according to Ultiworld magazine as of April 5, 2019.
+The boys' ultimate frisbee team is currently ranked eighth in the country, and the girls' team is 17th, according to Ultiworld magazine as of April 5, 2019.
 The Tigers athletic program maintains the only crew team among D.C. public high schools.

-The Wilson varsity softball won the DCIAA championship for the three consecutive years in 2007, 2008, and 2009.
-In 2009 the team, led by seniors Kathleen McLain and Rachel Bitting, played Georgetown Visitation in the Congressional Bank Softball Classic in which the softball champion of the DC public schools played the champion of the DC private schools.
+Varsity softball won the DCIAA championship for three consecutive years in 2007, 2008, and 2009.
+In 2009, the team, led by seniors Kathleen McLain and Rachel Bitting, played Georgetown Visitation in the Congressional Bank Softball Classic in which the softball champion of the DC public schools played the champion of the DC private schools.
 Wilson won the game, 3–2.